projecttacoma/deqm-test-server/README.md

 ### CRUD Operations

-The test server supports the standard CRUD operations to create, read, update, and delete documents in the database.
-See the [MongoDB CRUD Operations documentation](https://docs.mongodb.com/manual/crud/) for more information.
+The test server supports the following operations: create, read, update, and delete, search, and transaction.
+See the [FHIR CRUD Operations documentation](https://www.hl7.org/fhir/http.html) for more information.

 ### Searches